Mont Blanc

 Keeping yourselves occupied and laughing is a great way of livening up a road trip.

-Everyone has their own versions of the license plate game, and you should make up one of your own.
+Everyone has their version of the license plate game; you should make one of your own.
 Get competitive!
-Because you will be spending a lot of time in your car, you need to get creative.
+You need to get creative because you will spend much time in your car.

 For snack ideas, eating fruit is always going to be a winner.